Last Updated on June 21, 2024 by ReTurf

 Plan For Drainage

 Standing water can become very annoying in your new custom-built outdoor area.
-Artificial turf in itself drains very efficiently, but this water needs a place to go to keep it from pooling on the turf.
+Artificial turf in itself drains very efficiently, but this water needs a place to go to keep it from pooling on top.
 Verifying you have either well-draining soil or that you have the depth available to install a drainage layer (described later in the next section of this article).
 Things to consider for the installation of the drainage layer include the removal of large roots and rocks located in the area that you will be installing the artificial turf.
 You may need to plan for the removal of these before going much further with your project.

 Step 2: Ground Prep

 This is where the work and fun begin with your outdoor turf project!
 As with anything, preparation is key.
-These next steps will ensure ease of final installation and the long-term enjoyment of your turf project.
+These next steps will ensure ease of final installation and the long-term enjoyment of your project.

 Mark The Area